 We can see it coming from a mile away.
 The dreaded form or email that is a pre-arranged absence homework request.
 I think they wouldn’t annoy me so much if students ACTUALLY DID THE WORK I PUT TOGETHER.
 I used to spend a lot of time making beautiful packets for students.
 After about the 6th time Johnny didn’t complete his packet during his two-week vacation to Disney World, I said forget this and came up with the idea to use task cards.
 Just like in #4, I print them off 24 to a page, staple the two pages together, and boom.
 You’ve got a great review for a student of a topic.
 Throw in the notes and let the student work through the different tasks.

-If you end up using any of these ideas in your classroom, I would love to hear about it!
+If you end up using any of these ideas for Spanish task cards in your classroom, I would love to hear about it!
 Please tag me on IG (@laprofeplotts) or let me know on Facebook!
 We have really enjoyed these activities and I hope you and your students do, too!
 As always, if you loved this post, I would greatly appreciate you pinning it for me ↓ so others can enjoy these ideas. ¡Gracias, amigos!